dsernst/quotes/_posts/2015-01-06-meditation-is-garbage-collection-for-your-mind.md

 5. Okay you can open your eyes.
 That was a demonstration of focusing and redirecting our attention.

 ### Varieties
-Worth mentioning there are thousands and thousands of varieties of meditation, all with various different intentions.
+Worth mentioning there are thousands and thousands of varieties of meditation, with various different intentions.

 ### Insight Meditation
 My favorite is known as insight meditation, also called Vipassana, so I'll speak to that.
 It's a Burmese technique, from a Theravada Buddhist tradition.